thirdformant/scots_census/README.md

-n exploration of Scots language ability in the 2011 Scottish census
+An exploration of Scots language ability in the 2011 Scottish census